domRiddle/ASF/Escrow.md

 For questions/issues, please visit **[issues](https://github.com/CaitSith2/ios-steamguard-extractor/issues)**.

 *Keep in mind that above tool is unofficial, you're using it at your own risk.
-We do not offer technical support if it doesn't work properly.*
+We do not offer technical support if it doesn't work properly - we got a few signals that it's exporting invalid 2FA credentials - verify that confirmations work in authenticator like WinAuth prior to importing that data to ASF!*

 ***